 If you’re choosing adoption for a child that is not in state custody (like domestic infant adoption), your home study can often be completed by a licensed agency or a social worker.
 If you’re working with an agency, they will often be able to help you connect with independent workers that perform home studies.

 Selecting the right professional is paramount depending on the type of adoption you are pursuing.
 You will want to make sure you check their accreditation and licensing to be sure they are up to date on all the necessities.
 Many hopeful parents find working with an agency to be the easiest route as they can guide them through the process.
 You can connect with a home study professional here or an adoption professional here.
+Below are more great articles to help you prepare for a home study.

 5. The Necessary Documents